DevSkillsHQ/transaction-management-frontend-level-1/README.md

 Feel free to tweak the UI but please make sure it covers the following:

 1. There's a form with an `Account ID` and `Amount` fields.
-Whenever the form is submitted, the data should be sent on the server.
+Whenever the form is submitted, the collected data should be sent the the server.
 2. There's a list of the previously submitted transactions.
-The transaction info should include the corresponding `Account ID`, `Amount`, and the account `Balance` at the submission time.
+The transaction info should include the corresponding `Account ID`, `Amount`, and the account `Balance` at the time the transaction was sent to the server.
-3. On a full page-reload, the transaction list should include all previously submitted transactions.
-4. A transaction should appear at the top of the list right when it was submitted.
+3. A transaction should appear at the top of the list right when it was submitted.

 ## What's included 🗂
 We've added the [Account Management API](api-specification.yml) specification defined in the Open API format, as well as a backend service that implements this API.